20 Advantages And Disadvantages Of Google Slides

 15. Limited Templates

-Google Slides offers a limited number of templates as compared to other alternatives like MS PowerPoint.
-While there are some good templates available, you might need to use a different program if you’re looking for more variety.
-You can also download additional templates from the internet, but finding good ones can be time-consuming.
+Google Slides has fewer templates than alternatives like MS PowerPoint.
+Though there are some good ones, you might need another program for more variety.
+You can also download extra templates online, but finding quality ones can take time.

 16. Lack Some Features

-Google Slides lacks some features that are available in other programs, such limited ability to add animations or transitions to your slides.
-While you may still achieve these by using add-ons or workarounds, it’s not as convenient as having built-in features.
+Google Slides lacks some features available in other programs, such as the ability to add many animations or transitions.
+While you can use add-ons or workarounds to get these features, it’s not as convenient as having them built in.

 17. Limited Functionality While Offline

-While you can still use Google Slides offline, some features like spelling and grammar check will be disabled.
-You won’t be able to access your saved works, either.
-Moreover, the offline mode might not work if it is not properly set.
-This can be frustrating, especially if you’re working on a presentation and suddenly lose the connection.
+You can still use Google Slides offline, but some features like spelling and grammar check won’t work.
+You also can’t access your saved work.
+If the offline mode isn’t set up right, it might not work, which can be frustrating if you lose the connection while working on a presentation.

 18. Possible Security Risks

-As we said earlier, Google Slides is relatively secure, but it’s still possible for your data to be hacked or leaked.
-This is especially true if you carelessly share your presentation with others.
-Be careful about what information you include in your slides and who you share them with.
+Google Slides is fairly safe, but your data could still be hacked or leaked if you’re careless.
+Pay attention to the information you include in your slides and be selective about who you share them with.

 19. Formatting Loss when Importing

-When you import a presentation from another program like MS PowerPoint to Google Slides, the formatting might not be retained.
-This can be very annoying, especially if you’ve spent a lot of time working on the original presentation.
+Importing a presentation from MS PowerPoint to Google Slides can mess up the formatting.
+This can be quite annoying, especially if you’ve put a lot of effort into the original slides.

 20. No Dedicated Desktop App

-Google Slides is web-based, which means you can access it from any device with an internet connection.
-However, there’s no dedicated laptop app for it.
-Some institutions or workplaces block access to certain services, including Google, which can make it difficult to use Google Slides.
+Google Slides works online, so you can use it on any device with internet access.
+However, there’s no specific laptop app available.
+Some schools or workplaces may block access to Google services, making it hard to use Google Slides.